IEA-Task-43/digital_wra_data_standard/contributing.md

 All code should be paired with a corresponding unit or integration test. digital_wra_data_standard uses pytest and the built in unittest framework.
 For instructions on running tests, please see the [Readme](testing link).-->

+## Creating a GitHub Release

+When creating a release, make sure the tag follows the format: `vX.X.X-YYYY.MM`.
+This format is used in URLs, so it's important to maintain consistency across all releases.

+Attach the relevant JSON Schema file as a release asset.
+This ensures a fixed, versioned copy of the schema that cannot be modified later.
+In code pipelines do not link to the file in the master (or main) branch, as that version may continue to receive updates not yet included in an official release.
+It is recommended to link to this file added in the release.

+In the release description, include:
+- A brief paragraph summarising the main additions or changes in this release.
+- The full changelog content for the release (copied from the project changelog).

+Finally, review all details to ensure accuracy, then publish the release.